Childcare is a huge financial burden for most families, even more so in the long summer holidays.

 “There’s still a shortage of really good nannies,” says Ms. Hughes, “and parents cannot afford to be complacent.
 It is far cheaper to keep the same nanny for years than to have to re-hire once or twice a year.”

-It’s for this reason that Top Notch Nannies has produced a free fact-sheet for new clients called ‘The Joy of Nannies – The Top Notch Guide to Hiring and Keeping your Nanny’ (please see PDF file below).
-The fact-sheet will be sent out to all new clients registering with the agency but it can be sent to anyone who rings the agency on:
+It’s for this reason that Top Notch Nannies has produced a free fact-sheet for new clients called ‘The Joy of Nannies – The Top Notch Guide to Hiring and Keeping your Nanny’.
+The fact-sheet will be sent out to all new clients registering with the agency.
+You can also request it by ringing the agency on 020 7824 8209 or emailing email@example.com.

 Childcare Vouchers can be used to pay for all different forms of childcare, including most types in this article.
-Loads of employers offer a voucher scheme as part of the employment package to make paying for childcare easy.
+Loads of employers offer a voucher scheme as part of the employment package to help ease the payment of childcare costs.

 How do they work?

-Vouchers can be offered to you as a bonus on top of your salary, but more widespread is the “Salary Sacrifice”.
+Vouchers can be offered to you as a bonus on top of your salary.
+Alternatively, more widespread is the “Salary Sacrifice”.
 That means you take an agreed (and contracted) cut in pay and get the rest directly in childcare vouchers.
-From 6 April 2005, the first £50 a week or £217 a month, supplied via childcare vouchers is exempt from tax and National Insurance Contributions (NIC) for employees, so you only pay tax on your reduced salary, saving you money!
+From 6 April 2005, the first £50 a week or £217 a month (supplied via childcare vouchers) is exempt from tax and NI contributions.
+So you only pay tax on your reduced salary, saving you money!

 Independent companies such as Accor, are usually brought in to regulate these voucher schemes.
 Rightly so, such companies won’t provide vouchers for unregistered childcare.
 It’s all about ensuring the proper safety guidelines are met and people have the correct qualifications.